The holiday shopping season is near!

 Shipping from the fulfilment centre closest to your customer reduces the shipping zones that each order has to travel, making shipping faster and reducing shipping costs as well.

-2018 holiday shipping cutoffs
+Holiday shipping cutoffs

 Speaking of customer expectations, make sure to be clear (and conservative) about order cutoffs for guaranteed delivery before Christmas.
-Shipping times can be delayed by both weather and volume of shipments on the carrier’s side, which is out of you and your 3PL’s control.
+Shipping times can be delayed by both weather and volume of shipments on the courier’s side, which is out of you and your 3PL’s control.

 Steve Saffan, Founder and CEO of Brummell is no stranger to making tight holiday deadlines: